- We focus on what has worked for 10,000+ patients & medical research.

 - I have never personally seen one removed, and you probably don’t need surgery or injections.
 Treating the cosmetics of your foot can sometimes result in even bigger problems.

-- We personally discourage surgery for any type of cosmetic reason, only for functional reasons.
+- We personally discourage surgery for any cosmetic reason, only for functional reasons.

-- Visiting your podiatrist for a porokeratosis can lead to excision of these with the blade.
+- Visiting your podiatrist for a porokeratosis can lead to the excision of these with the blade.

 - There is not as painful as it sounds!
-Sometimes we can solve really bad pain within a couple minutes, and it stays away for good.
+Sometimes we can solve horrible pain within a couple of minutes, and it stays away for good.

 Tumors on the side of the foot:

 - The most common type of tumor is what’s called a safe tumor.

 - This is called lipoma.
 Lipomas are very common in people in this is a buildup of fat in a certain area.

 - Lipomas generally are not dangerous.

 - It is 100% impossible to guarantee that something is not dangerous.